 Dr Henry Lovat

-- Research Fellow (School of Law)
+- Lecturer in International Law and Politics (School of Law)

 Henry Lovat joined the School of Law as a post-doctoral Lord Kelvin Adam Smith Research Fellow in 2017.
 He was formerly a legal adviser with the UK Government and British Business Bank, prior to which he was in private practice as an English-qualified solicitor.
 Henry has also worked as an international legal consultant with the Council of Europe, various United Nations bodies, and UK and international NGOs.